Australian literature: Overview

-Australian writers who have obtained international renown include the Nobel-winning author Patrick White, as well as authors Christina Stead, David Malouf, Peter Carey, Bradley Trevor Greive, Thomas Keneally, Colleen McCullough, Nevil Shute and Morris West.
-Notable contemporary expatriate authors include the feminist Germaine Greer, art historian Robert Hughes and humorists Barry Humphries and Clive James.
+Australian writers who have obtained international renown include the Nobel-winning author Patrick White, as well as authors Christina Stead, David Malouf, Peter Carey, Thomas Keneally, Colleen McCullough, Nevil Shute and Morris West.
+Notable contemporary authors include novelists Alexis Wright, Michelle de Kretser and Richard Flanagan.

 Among the important authors of classic Australian works are the poets Henry Lawson, Banjo Paterson, C. J. Dennis and Dorothea Mackellar.
 Dennis wrote in the Australian vernacular, while Mackellar wrote the iconic patriotic poem My Country.
 Lawson and Paterson clashed in the famous "Bulletin Debate" over the nature of life in Australia with Lawson considered to have the harder edged view of the Bush and Paterson the romantic.
 Lawson is widely regarded as one of Australia's greatest writers of short stories, while Paterson's poems remain amongst the most popular Australian bush poems.
-Significant poets of the 20th century included Dame Mary Gilmore, Kenneth Slessor, A. D. Hope and Judith Wright.
-Among the best known contemporary poets are Les Murray and Bruce Dawe, whose poems are often studied in Australian high schools.
+Significant poets of the 20th century included Dame Mary Gilmore, Kenneth Slessor, A. D. Hope, Les Murray and Judith Wright.
+Among the best known contemporary poets are John Kinsella and Jennifer Maiden, whose poems are often studied in Australian high schools.